natallzl/data310/Project1.md

 **Analysis of model output:**

 The model was not very accurate.
 The mean squared error was very large, 12205556536413.553.
-In the plot below, the line shows where the predicted price would match the actual price; points above this line are cases where the predicted value was more than the actual value (home is a good value), and points below this line are cases where the predicted value was less than the actual value (home is a bad value).
+In the plot below, the line shows where the predicted price would match the actual price; points above this line are instances where the predicted value was more than the actual value (home is a good value), and points below this line are instances where the predicted value was less than the actual value (home is a bad value).
 The majority of points fall below or above the line, showing the model was not very accurate in its prediction.

 <img src="homes_actualvpredicted_plot.png" alt="drawing" width="600"/>